 Certain conditions can’t be prevented.
 But fortunately, many of the most common causes of stomach issues in dogs are preventable.

 Here are some tips for preventing gastrointestinal issues in dogs:

-- Feed your pet a balanced, high quality dog food appropriate for their life stage (puppy or adult).
+Feed your pet a balanced, high quality dog food appropriate for their life stage (puppy, adult, or senior).

 Since digestive issues are very common in dogs, most pets will have at least a few episodes of stomach upset during their lifetime.
 But by taking precautions — and seeking veterinary care early if your pup isn’t feeling well — you can help keep your furry BFF as healthy as possible.